nivit/goodvibes/docs/gobject.md

 For example, GStreamer has its own `GstObject`.
 And at some point, I thought it was cool, and furthermore it seemed that it would solve some of the problems I faced.
-So I defined my own `OckObject` for a while.
+So I defined my own `GvObject` for a while.
 I then removed it quickly enough.
 Here's my feedback from that experience.

-First questions that arises: should all my objects inherit from OckObject ?
+First questions that arises: should all my objects inherit from GvObject ?
 Or only those who have a solid reason for that ?

-At first, I went for the latter, because I thought that if an object has no reason to inherit OckObject, then it should remain as lightweight and simple as possible, and inherit GObject.
+At first, I went for the latter, because I thought that if an object has no reason to inherit GvObject, then it should remain as lightweight and simple as possible, and inherit GObject.

-So I ended up with a mix of objects that were either GObject derived, either OckObject derived.
+So I ended up with a mix of objects that were either GObject derived, either GvObject derived.
 It's a bit of a mess suddenly, because the separation between both, and the reasons for choosing the right parent, was all very unclear.

 Then, serialization kicked in, and I had another dilemna.
-If the serialization API targets OckObject, then GObject derived objects were left out, and couldn't be serialized.
-On the other hand, if the API targeted GObject, I couldn't take advantage of some of the specific features OckObject, that were actually very helpful for serializing.
+If the serialization API targets GvObject, then GObject derived objects were left out, and couldn't be serialized.
+On the other hand, if the API targeted GObject, I couldn't take advantage of some of the specific features GvObject, that were actually very helpful for serializing.

-Which made me change my mind: if I define a OckObject base-class, then I should embrace it completely, and have every object inherit it.
+Which made me change my mind: if I define a GvObject base-class, then I should embrace it completely, and have every object inherit it.
 It looked nice and consistent now, but I lost a bit of the initial lightness in the process, and I was wondering if it was worth it.

-But still, I was happy because now the serialization was easier to implement, since I embedded some convenient stuff for it within my base class OckObject.
+But still, I was happy because now the serialization was easier to implement, since I embedded some convenient stuff for it within my base class GvObject.

 But then, another problem kicked in.
 The UI part by implemented by inheriting GTK widgets.
-How will I serialize this GObject derived objects, now that the serialization API targets the OckObject type ?
-My only solution here was to rewrite the UI, use composition instead of inheritance, so that my UI objects could be derived from OckObject and be serializable.
+How will I serialize this GObject derived objects, now that the serialization API targets the GvObject type ?
+My only solution here was to rewrite the UI, use composition instead of inheritance, so that my UI objects could be derived from GvObject and be serializable.

 I didn't do that though.
 Instead, I came back to GObject for the base class.
-For all the problems that I solved with OckObject, I thought again and solved them differently, and in a better way.
+For all the problems that I solved with GvObject, I thought again and solved them differently, and in a better way.

 After all that, I draw some conclusions for myself: